3drobotics/solodevguide/book/example-stillframe.md

 </aside>

 <aside class="note">
-To run this example, run `solo-utils video-splice` first to get camera access.
+To run this example, run `solo-utils video-start` first to get camera access.
 </aside>

 This example provides a RESTful API on port `8080` that can be accessed from Solo.
 When the HTTP endpoint is hit, it uses `gstreamer` to grab a frame from the video feed and provide it as a response.
 We also include an example app that allows you to grab a frame in your web browser.